Popscotch/Clicker-Game-Tutorial/README.md

 ### Step 3 - Introduction to Git & GitHub

 If you are interested in programming/software development life-cycle, then you have most likely heard about Git at some point.
-Git is a version control system that allows you to easily see the changes made to code, by whom and when.
-It gives you an ability to review changes before they are merged into the final product and revoke those changes with ease if they break something.
+Git is a version control system that allows you to save your work in the cloud and collaborate with multiple on the same piece of work.
+Changes can be reviewed before they are merged into the final product and it makes it easy to revoke those changes if they break something.

+Git is a free software, so if you'd like to take your work home today, jump onto their website to create an account: https://github.com/

+#### How to use Git and Github

 Some smart people already wrote a lot of tutorials on what Git is and on how to use it.
 You can find a few of them below:
 * [An Intro to Git and GitHub for Beginners (Tutorial)](https://product.hubspot.com/blog/git-and-github-tutorial-for-beginners)